robusta-dev/robusta/docs/architecture/components.rst

 Robusta is installed and managed with Helm.

+Robusta has three main parts, all open source:

+1. An automations engine for Kubernetes
+2. Builtin automations to enrich and fix common alerts
+3. Manual troubleshooting tools for everything else

+There are additional *optional* components:

+4. `An all-in-one bundle with Robusta, the Prometheus Operator, and default Kubernetes alerts <https://home.robusta.dev/prometheus-based-monitoring/?from=docs>`_
+5. `A web UI to see all alerts, changes, and events in your cluster. <http://home.robusta.dev/ui?from=docs>`_

 Automations engine
 ^^^^^^^^^^^^^^^^^^^^^^
 The main component of Robusta is the automation engine, which runs in-cluster as two Kubernetes deployments